- Home

 Does a Government Shutdown Affect Immigration Agencies?

-A government shutdown can indirectly impact immigration—especially employment-based immigration—by disrupting the Department of Labor’s operations.
+A government shutdown can indirectly impact immigration—especially employment-based immigration—by disrupting the DOL’s operations.
 The DOL processes applications required for specific filings with USCIS and the Department of State, including:

 - Prevailing Wage Determinations (ETA Form 9141); impacts include PERM green card and H-2B work visa filings